-Henceforth be empowered in the Lord and in strength of the might of him.
+Henceforth be empowered/endynamousthe in the Lord and in strength of the might of him.
 Eph 6:10 Interlinear

 Finally, be strong in the Lord, and in the strength of his might.
 Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
 12 For our wrestling is not against flesh and blood, but against the principalities, against the powers, against the world’s rulers of the darkness of this age, and against the spiritual forces of wickedness in the heavenly places.
 Therefore put on the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.
 Eph 6:10-13 WMB

-Empowered by the Lord, we take the Spirit’s sword, which is the spoken word of God.
+We are empowered by the Lord to take the Spirit’s sword, which is the spoken word of God.

 Martin Luther wrote “A Mighty Fortress Is Our God,” the battle hymn of the Reformation, in which we sing “The Prince of Darkness grim, we tremble not for him; His rage we can endure, for lo, his doom is sure, One little word shall fell him.